-The amount of financial aid that a student is eligible to receive will be determined by the Estimated Family Contribution (EFC) that is calculated by the Federal processor and which appears on the Student Aid Report (SAR) and/or Institutional Student Information Report (ISIR).
-This is the amount that a student and/or his or her family is expected to contribute towards the cost of meeting their educational expenses.
-Another factor that determines the amount of aid that will be received is the Cost of Education.
-This is the amount, as determined by federal and state guidelines, that it will cost the average student to attend Ranger College.
-Student who feel they may have extenuating circumstances that might warrant a professional judgment decision by the Financial Aid Director should contact the Financial Aid Office.
+he amount and type of financial aid that a student is eligible to receive will be determined by Ranger College estimated cost of attendance minus the students Estimated Family Contribution (EFC), which is calculated by the information on the FAFSA.
+The Estimated Family Contribution is also on the Student Aid Report (SAR) and/or Institutional Student Information Report (ISIR).
+This is the amount that a student and/or his or her family is expected to contribute toward the cost of meeting his or her educational expenses.
+Cost of attendance is the amount, as determined by federal and state guidelines, that it will cost the average student to attend Ranger College.
+Students who feel they may have extenuating circumstances that might warrant a professional judgment decision by the Financial Aid Director should contact the Financial Aid Office.